calmjs/calmjs/src/calmjs/README.rst

 packages that that may depend on ``calmjs`` for integration and other uses, the following are how things are done here:

+exc
+    Generic exception classes specific for this project.

 utils
     Utilities for use from within calmjs (maybe elsewhere).
 Must NOT inherit from other calmjs modules.
 As a result this is safe to be